odysseyindia/odyssey-tours/content/english/tim/itineraries/hidden-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/early-morning-heritage-walk-from-house-of-mg/
+        title: Early morning heritage walk from House of MG
         content: >-
           You join a morning guided group walk through the narrow atmospheric lanes of the historic Old City.
 This is a fascinating maze of crowded bazaars, exquisitely carved facades, temples, subterranean stepwells, and even a secret passageway.
-You first walk through a Hindu-dominated area, then a section dominated by Jains, then finally to the Muslim market area to end at the city's largest mosque.
+You first walk through a Hindu-dominated area, then a section dominated by Jains, then finally to the Muslim market area to end at the city’s largest mosque.
         date: ''
         etd: ''
         duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/afternoon-visit-to-gandhis-sabarmati-ashram-and-law-garden-market/
+        title: Afternoon visit to Gandhi's Sabarmati Ashram & Law Garden Market
         content: >-
           Alongside the Sabaramati River, the Ashram was the home of Mahatma Gandhi from 1915 to 1930, and the seeds of India’s Independence